How anti-homeless architecture in cities makes us all feel less welcome

 We're creating a ripple effect that tears through our communities and essentially normalises spending time, money, and resources on pushing those in need out, as opposed to actually helping them.

 It means we have failed as a society.
-And as Alex Andreou writes in a 2015 article for the Guardian, “it makes life a little uglier for all of us.
+And, as Alex Andreou writes in a 2015 article for the Guardian, “it makes life a little uglier for all of us.”

 So, instead of purposefully designing cities to shut out those who are already struggling, we should be focusing on providing the support and resources to address issues of homelessness.

-Homeless charity, Shelter Cymru, advises:
+The homeless charity, Shelter Cymru, advises:

-"The resources spent on designing, installing and maintaining these barriers would be better spent on addressing the root causes of homelessness to prevent it from occurring in the first place; and ensuring that where it does occur, meaningful solutions are on offer."
+"The resources spent on designing, installing, and maintaining these barriers would be better spent on addressing the root causes of homelessness to prevent it from occurring in the first place; and ensuring that where it does occur, meaningful solutions are on offer."

 So, how can you help?